Vallabh1807/SMS-Classifier/README.md

 In this code, the author performs a comprehensive analysis of a dataset containing email data, distinguishing between spam and non-spam messages.
 The primary steps include data cleaning, exploratory data analysis (EDA), natural language processing (NLP), feature engineering, and model building.
 Here's a breakdown of the major components and techniques used:

 ### 1. **Data Import and Initial Exploration:**
-- The code begins by importing necessary libraries, disabling warnings, and loading the dataset (`mail_data.csv`) into a Pandas DataFrame.
+- The code begins by importing necessary libraries, disabling warnings, and loading the dataset (`spam.csv`) into a Pandas DataFrame.
 - Initial exploration of the dataset includes checking for missing values, handling duplicates, and visualizing the distribution of spam and non-spam messages.

 ### 2. **Data Cleaning and Preprocessing:**